 The disturbing death of Mike Petersen in Yellowstone National Park

-On June 4th, 2017, 42-year-old, Mike Petersen kissed his girlfriend, Bonny Senger, goodbye at a trailhead near West Yellowstone at 9.30 am.
+On June 4, 2017, 42-year-old Mike Petersen kissed his girlfriend, Bonny Senger, goodbye at the West Fork Beaver Creek Trailhead near West Yellowstone at 9.30 am as he set off for another attempt to locate the Forrest Fenn Treasure.

 Mike texted Bonny throughout the day as he knew where he could get cellular reception.
 She planned to pick him up around 6 pm at the trailhead and go for dinner.